kyma-project/website/src/blog-posts/5-release-notes-041.md

 ![](./assets/filter.png)

 The Console UI is not everything, however.
 These are further changes:
-- We Catalog was upgraded to v0.1.34 that supports the Environment-wide resources (ServiceBroker, ServiceClass, ServicePlan).
+- The Catalog was upgraded to v0.1.34 that supports the Environment-wide resources (ServiceBroker, ServiceClass, ServicePlan).
 The related Console views do not support it yet.
 - A new dashboard was provided in Grafana to improve Service Catalog-related operations.
 ![](./assets/sc_grafana_dashboard.png)